On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Introduction

 The organization of the paper is as follows.
-In Section \ref{sec3}, we introduce various definitions of constraint qualifications for MPEC and study the relationships between them.
-In Section \ref{sec4}, we give a brief review about the bilevel model for hyperparameter selection and its resulting MPEC in $ \cite{ref1}$.
-Then we show the equivalence of MPEC-MFCQ-T and MPEC-LICQ for the resulting MPEC.
-Moreover, we analyse the fulfillment of MPEC-MFCQ-R and MPEC-LICQ.
-The final conclusions are made in Section \ref{sec-6}.
+In Section \ref{sec2}, we introduce some preliminaries for various definitions of constraint qualifications for MPECs.
+In Section \ref{sec3}, we study the relationships among them.
+In Section \ref{sec4}, after a brief introduction to the bilevel model for hyperparameter selection and its resulting MPEC in \cite{ref1}, we show that calmness property, MPEC-CPLD and MPEC-RCRCQ hold automatically for this MPEC, and that under certain conditions, MPEC-LICQ, MPEC-MFCQ-T and MPEC-MFCQ-R also hold.
+The final conclusions are presented in Section \ref{sec-6}.